 WHO YOU WILL HEAR FROM

-We pride ourselves on having one of the most dynamic and experienced leadership teams that you will find at a summer camp.
-In addition to hearing from Mark or Jeff you may also hear from your child’s unit-head or one of these other camp leaders:
+In addition to hearing from Mark or Jeff you may hear from your child’s unit-head or a director including:

 JEN WHITE: Our Administrative Director and full-time member of the Manitou family.
 A former Activity and Unit Head, we are delighted to have such an experienced person involved with camp full time.
 Never flustered and always willing to give the benefit of the doubt; Jen is there to answer questions of any and all types.
+Jen also coordinates our Manitou Cares year-round programming and manages the charitable arm, the Manitoucamp Foundation.
 If you have any concern at all, just call Jen!
-This will be Jen’s 18th summer at Manitou.
+This will be Jen’s 19th summer.

-ALEC AMATO: Alec is our Communication Director and joins us full-time during the year in the office.
+ALEC AMATO: Alec is our Assistant Director and working full-time during the year in the office.
 Alec started out as a camper at Manitou, moved on to be a CIT, counsellor and more recently our CIT Coordinator.
 Working with Mark and Jeff during the year, Alec spends time meeting with campers and parents to ensure a positive summer.
 He works with our Unit Heads and offers advice and support to our campers in all aspects including conflict resolution, self-esteem, cabin bonding, and schedule requests.
 He continues to be a liaison between camp and you, the parents.
 If you want to know how you’re child is doing, just get in touch with Alec!
-Alec is also the face behind our social media and manages our Manitou Cares program.
-This will be Alec’s 17th summer at camp.
+Alec also focuses on staff hiring and training and is the face behind our social media.
+This will be Alec’s 18th summer.

 CHRIS MCKIBBIN: Our “Head Counsellor,” works closely with our Unit Heads and the counsellors.
 Chris has been a key member of our leadership team for many years.
 A former Manitou counsellor, Unit Head and Activity Director, he has become an expert in conflict resolution, and offers advice and support to counsellors and campers.
 Campers may know him best as the guy up at the “mic”.
-This will be Chris’ 19th summer at Manitou.
+Chris is a dedicated teacher with the Toronto District School Board during the year and brings his expertise to camp.
+This will be Chris’ 20th summer.